(U.S.) Memorial Day Office Closing

 Theta Foundation is proud to support Theta chapters and members with grant funding to participate in non-degree programs that help build the skills necessary to promote the widest influence for good and make a real, positive difference in the lives of members and non-members alike.

-We widen Kappa Alpha Theta’s influence for good by awarding annual grants for the causes that have captured Thetas’ hearts: National CASA, Heartspring, DePauw University Libraries, and the NPC and NIC Foundations.
+We widen Kappa Alpha Theta’s influence for good by awarding annual grants to the causes that have captured Thetas’ hearts: the National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children, Heartspring, DePauw University Libraries, and the NPC and FFE Foundations.

 Interested candidates are also encouraged to review the list of Frequently Asked Questions and answers for more information.